 In general, depreciation and amortization is the systematic and rational allocation of an asset's cost, less its residual value (if any), to the period it benefits.
-Our and the Partnership's property, plant and equipment are depreciated using the straight-line method over the estimated useful lives of the assets.
-The estimate of depreciation incorporates assumptions regarding the useful economic lives and residual values of our assets.
-Amortization expense attributable to intangible assets is recorded on a straight-line basis or, where more appropriate, in a manner that closely resembles the expected pattern in which the Partnership benefits from services provided to its customers.
-At the time assets are placed in service, we believe such assumptions are reasonable; however, circumstances may develop that would cause us to change these assumptions, which would change our depreciation/amortization amounts prospectively.
+Our property, plant and equipment are depreciated using the straight-line method over the estimated useful lives of the assets.
+Our estimate of depreciation incorporates assumptions regarding the useful economic lives and residual values of our assets.
+Amortization expense attributable to intangible assets is recorded on a straight-line basis, or where more appropriate, in a manner that closely resembles the expected pattern in which we benefit from services provided to customers.
+At the time we place our assets in service, we believe such assumptions are reasonable; however, circumstances may develop that would cause us to change these assumptions, which would change our depreciation/amortization amounts prospectively.
 Examples of such circumstances include:

-- changes in energy prices; - · changes in competition; - · changes in laws and regulations that limit the estimated economic life of an asset; - · changes in technology that render an asset obsolete; - · changes in expected salvage values; and - · changes in the forecast life of applicable resources basins.
+- · changes in energy prices; - · changes in competition; - · changes in laws and regulations that limit the estimated economic life of an asset; - · changes in technology that render an asset obsolete; - · changes in expected salvage values; and - · changes in the forecast life of applicable resources basins.

 We evaluate long-lived assets, including related intangibles, of identifiable business activities for impairment when events or changes in circumstances indicate, in management's judgment, that the carrying value of such assets may not be recoverable.
 As a result of this evaluation, the carrying value of certain Louisiana gas processing facilities and associated gathering systems in the Coastal Gathering and Processing segment was reduced by \$32.6 million and \$3.2 million during the years ended December 31, 2015 and 2014 as a result of reduced forecasted gas processing volumes due to market conditions and processing spreads.
-These carrying value adjustments are included in depreciation and amortization expenses on our consolidated statements of operations.
+These carrying value adjustments are included in depreciation and amortization expenses on our Consolidated Statements of Operations.
 There have been no other significant changes impacting long-lived assets.